khinthandarkyaw98/BF-RIS-Channel-Covariance-DeepLearning/readme.md

 The implementation of the neural network model is adapted from [TianLin0509/BF-design-with-DL](https://github.com/TianLin0509/BF-design-with-DL) to meet our system requriements.

 > [!IMPORTANT]
-> For details on the custom Downlink Beamforming with Reconfigurable Intelligent Surface environment, please refer to the paper: K. T. Kyaw, W. Santipach, K. Mamat, K. Kaemarungsi and K. Fukawa [ "Optimization of Transmit Beamforming Using Channel Covariances for MISO Downlink Assisted by Reconfigurable Intelligent Surfaces,"](https://ieeexplore.ieee.org/document/10595028) 2024 21st International Conference on Electrical Engineering/Electronics, Computer, Telecommunications and Information Technology (ECTI-CON), Khon Kaen, Thailand, 2024, pp. 1-6, doi: 10.1109/ECTI-CON60892.2024.10595028.
+> For details on the custom Downlink Beamforming with Reconfigurable Intelligent Surface environment, please refer to the paper:
+### K. T. Kyaw, W. Santipach, K. Mamat, K. Kaemarungsi and K. Fukawa [ "Optimization of Transmit Beamforming Using Channel Covariances for MISO Downlink Assisted by Reconfigurable Intelligent Surfaces,"](https://ieeexplore.ieee.org/document/10595028).
 <div align="center">
   <img src="https://github.com/khinthandarkyaw98/BF-RIS-Channel-Covariance-DeepLearning/blob/main/systemModel/fig1.png">
 </div>